 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio

-Measurement of input impedance and output impedance
+Finding of input impedance and output impedance

-Impedance calculated with amplifier, loudspeaker and microphone
+Impedance calculated for audio amplifier, loudspeaker, or microphone

 A resistance is a DC resistance, which can be measured with an ohmmeter.
-If there is a capacitor in the signal path you measure nothing.
-With a voice coil of a speaker you can measure a DC resistance.
-With a digital multimeter DMM resistances can be measured easily, but you cannot measure input impedances and output impedances.
+If there is a capacitor in the signal path we measure nothing.
+With a voice coil of a speaker we can measure a DC resistance.
+With a digital multimeter DMM resistances can be measured easily, but we cannot measure input impedances and output impedances.
 The capacitance and the resistance build as frequency-dependent form a complex resistance, the so-called impedance Z. The nominal impedance is in electrical engineering and electro-acoustic (audio), the frequency-dependent impedance at the input and / or at the output of an electrical device, which is specified in the middle frequency range at 1 kHz of a technical data sheet.

-Output Impedance Measurement Calculator
+Output Impedance Measurement and Calculator

 start

-Open-circuit voltage = V1 volts
+Open-circuit voltage V1 volts

-Load resistance = RLoad ohms
+Load resistance Rload ohms

-Loaded circuit voltage = V2 volts
+Loaded circuit voltage V2 volts

-Output Impedance = ZSource ohms
+Output Impedance Zsource ohms

 Output impedance Formula output impedance